marconicivitavecchia/microsoft-ai/code/README.md

 ## Front-end
 ### Install Node.js
-Also in the front-end, we need to install node and npm.
+We need to install node and npm also in the front-end.
 If you are using the same Raspberry also for the front-end, we don't have to do anything now.

-If you are using another machine for development, we have to install `node` also in this machine.
-For mac, we suggest to install node via `brew install node`.
+If you are using another machine for development, you have to install `node` also in this machine.
+On mac, we suggest to install node via `brew install node`.
 On other systems, please go to the official [download page](https://nodejs.org/it/download/).

 ### Install Angular
 Install the Angular framework: